bitcrowd/javascript/README.md

 2. a [react configuration](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb)
    for ES6+ linting with additional rules for React applications

-Install the package which fits your current project and create an `.eslintrc.json` file ([example](templates/.eslintrc.json)).
+Install the packages which fit your current project and create an `.eslintrc.json` file ([example](templates/.eslintrc.json)).
 We recommend setting [`"root": true`](https://eslint.org/docs/user-guide/configuring#configuration-cascading-and-hierarchy) so as to avoid system-specific differences in linting behaviour.